GUITAR LESSONS LONDON

 I spend a lot of time performing in very varied range of settings, from the more known stage settings playing solo recitals and chamber music concerts, to concerts in period costumes, workshops and performances in schools and large baroque orchestras.

 I have taught guitar in London privately, through the music schools Active in Music and The Music House for Children and conducted several music workshops in primary schools around London and Brighton.
-My students have ranged in both ages and abilities; young children, children with learning disabilities, adult learners (it is never too late!), and more advanced levels.
+Along with my private teaching, I currently teach guitar in Chelsea Academy in London.
+My students range in both ages and abilities; young children, children with learning disabilities, university students, adult learners (it is never too late!), and more advanced levels.

-Outside of music, I enjoy running, a good cup of coffee with friends and family and making furniture and other useful (sometimes not so useful) things out of recycled pallets.
+Outside of music, I enjoy running, wearing hats, a good cup of coffee with friends and family and making furniture and other useful (sometimes not so useful) things out of recycled pallets.

 For more info about me as a performer, you are welcome to visit www.jonatanbougt.com